Ithaca Achievement Program

 Students who participate and complete the programmatic requirements of IAP are also eligible to receive the Ithaca Achiever's Grant.
 In order to be financially eligible for the Ithaca Achiever's Grant students must have:

 - Filed the Free Application for Federal Student Aid (FAFSA); and,

-- Have unmet need and/or have need-based loan(s) such as a subsidized Stafford loan or Perkins loan in their aid package.
+- Have an unmet need and/or have a need-based loan(s) such as a subsidized Stafford loan or Perkins loan in their aid package.

-The intent of the Ithaca Achiever’s Grant is to help students reduce need based loan debt and/or to fill in gap between other aid offered and the expected family contribution.
+The intent of the Ithaca Achiever’s Grant is to help students reduce need-based loan debt and/or to fill in the gap between other aid offered and the expected family contribution.